CSCfi/csc-user-guide/docs/apps/geoconda.md

 -   [geoalchemy2]  - provides extensions to [SQLAlchemy] for working with spatial databases, primarily PostGIS.
 -   **[geopandas]** - GeoPandas extends the datatypes used by [pandas].
 -   [igraph](https://igraph.org/python/) - for fast routing.
--   **[jupyter]**(https://jupyter.org/) - Jupyter Notebooks and JupyterLab, [CSC RStudio and Jupyter Notebooks tutorial](../support/tutorials/rstudio-or-jupyter-notebooks.md) describes how to use these with Puhti-rhel8
+-   **[jupyter]**(https://jupyter.org/) - Jupyter Notebooks and JupyterLab, [CSC RStudio and Jupyter Notebooks tutorial](../support/tutorials/rstudio-or-jupyter-notebooks.md) describes how to use these with Puhti
 -   [laspy](https://pythonhosted.org/laspy/) - for reading, modifying, and creating .LAS LIDAR files.
 -   [lidar](https://lidar.gishub.org/) - for delineating the nested hierarchy of surface depressions in digital elevation models (DEMs).
 -   [metpy](https://unidata.github.io/MetPy/latest/index.html) - reading, visualizing, and performing calculations with weather data.
 NEW 2022